 An Unsung Hero

 Karl Booker arrives at work every day ready to show love to the animals at LifeLine’s Fulton County Animal Services in Atlanta, GA.
 As a kennel technician, he provides care to the animals until they find a forever home.
-He also provides friendship and love to the dogs who may not ever make it out of the shelter.
+He also provides friendship and love to the dogs who may never make it out of the shelter.
 When a dog enters the shelter scared or aggressive, Booker is the one called upon to make a connection.
 In some cases, it is the only loving touch these dogs have ever – or will ever – experience.
-According to Booker, “it isn’t so much about them being bad as it is that they need some attention.
-Some love.”
+According to Booker, “it isn’t so much about them being bad.
+They just need some attention...some love.”

-Unfortunately, some of these dogs will never be safe as family pets and it is Karl who is with them when their lives end.
+Unfortunately, some of these dogs will never be safe as family pets.
+In those cases, Karl is the one who is with them when their lives end.
 It is Karl who shows these dogs the love and respect they should have received during their entire life.

-On May 19, 2017, Karl and his wife flew to San Diego, CA to accept the Petco Foundation Unsung Hero Award, sponsored by State Farm.
-Celebrity dog trainer Victoria Stilwell presented the award designed to recognize a special individual whose commitment and dedication exemplifies their love for animals.
+On May 19, 2017, Karl and his wife flew to San Diego, CA, to accept the Petco Foundation Unsung Hero Award, sponsored by State Farm.
+Celebrity dog trainer Victoria Stilwell presented the award.
+It recognizes a special individual whose commitment and dedication exemplifies their love for animals.
 In honor of Karl Booker, the Petco Foundation also awarded LifeLine’s Fulton County Animal Services a $25,000 grant to continue saving the lives of animals in Atlanta.